prebid/prebid.github.io/guide.md

 A custom container class created for the Prebid website.

 *Hover Effect*
-A custom series of classes created to control the formatting the functionalty of the icon buttons on the Prebid website homepage.
+A custom series of classes created to control the formatting functionalty of the icon buttons on the Prebid website homepage.

 *Message*
 A custom series of classes created to control the formatting of the message box on the Prebid website homepage.

 *Benfits*
-A custom series of classes created to control the formatting of the benefits section of the Prebid website homepage.
+A custom series of classes created to control the formatting of the Benefits section of the Prebid website homepage.

 *Carousel*
 The carousel class is a Bootstrap class.
 It controls the formatting and functionality of the carousel displayed on the homepage.
-Portions of it has been modified here specifically for Prebid formatting.
+Portions of it have been modified specifically for Prebid formatting.
 Additional custom classes have been created for specific formatting or functionality required by Prebid.

 *Partners*
-A custom series of classes created to control the formatting of the partners page.
+A custom series of classes created to control the formatting of the [partners](http://prebid.org/partners/partners.html) page.

 *Blog*
 A custom series of classes created to control the formatting of the blog pages.